 Developments financed with tax-exempt bonds issued as a result of an award of MTBA may be eligible for allocations of Noncompetitive Housing Credit outside of the competitive process described in this QAP.
+The annual Noncompetitive Housing Credit will be determined by THDA in connection with the Initial Application evaluation of financial feasibility.
 These developments must meet the following conditions:

-- 1. Applicants applying for Noncompetitive Housing Credit and MTBA must demonstrate that a minimum of 50% of the outstanding principal amount of tax-exempt bonds originally issued using an award of MTBA remain outstanding as of the placed in service date for the development.
+- Applicants applying for Noncompetitive Housing Credit and MTBA must demonstrate that a minimum of 50% of the outstanding principal amount of tax-exempt bonds originally issued using an award of MTBA remain outstanding as of the placed in service date for the development.
 On that date, the outstanding principal amount of tax-exempt bonds originally issued using an award of MTBA must meet the requirements of Section 42(h)(4).
 Either bond counsel or a certified public accountant licensed in Tennessee must certify to THDA that this financing requirement is met. - 2.
 Applicants applying for MTBA in THOMAS are deemed to be simultaneously applying for Noncompetitive Housing Credit in THOMAS.
 THDA will determine the amount of Noncompetitive Housing Credit to be allocated and will issue a Firm 42(m) Letter or a Conditional 42(m) Letter.
 In determining the initial amount of Noncompetitive Housing Credit to be reserved, THDA will use the costs, incomes and expenses submitted in the Initial Application as determined to be reasonable by THDA.
 Allocations are subject to Section 42(m)(2) and this QAP.
 Any allocation of Noncompetitive Housing Credit will not count against the limits on Housing Credit by county, developer and related parties as specified in this QAP. - 3.
-Applicants applying for MTBA and Noncompetitive Housing Credit are subject to the requirements in the 2021 MTBA Program Description and in this Section 19. - 4.
-In addition, applicants applying for MTBA and Noncompetitive Housing Credit are subject to all applicable requirements of this QAP as determined by THDA, including, without limitation, determinations of eligibility as described in Section 1 of this QAP, fees described in Section 5 of this QAP, the construction review process requirements found in Section 16 of this QAP, the compliance requirements found in Section 18 of this QAP, and the application procedures found in Sections 4, 17, and 18 of this QAP. - 5.
-If an Initial Application for Competitive Housing Credit and an application for MTBA and Noncompetitive Housing Credit for the same development is submitted, the Initial Application for Competitive Housing Credit will be deemed ineligible for further consideration, see Section 12 of the 2021 MTBA Program Description.
+Applicants applying for MTBA and Noncompetitive Housing Credit are subject to the requirements in the 2022 MTBA Program Description and in this Section 20. - 4.
+In addition, Applicants applying for MTBA and Noncompetitive Housing Credit are subject to all applicable requirements of this QAP as determined by THDA, including, without limitation, determinations of eligibility as described in Section 1 of this QAP, fees described in Section 5 of this QAP, the construction review process requirements found in Section 17 of this QAP, the compliance requirements found in Section 19 of this QAP, and the application procedures found in Sections 4, 16, and 17 of this QAP. - 5.
+If an Initial Application for Competitive Housing Credit and an application for MTBA and Noncompetitive Housing Credit for the same development is submitted, the Initial Application for Competitive Housing Credit will be deemed ineligible for further consideration, see Section 12 [UPDATE] of the 2022 MTBA Program Description. - 6.
+Applicants must agree to not participate in the Qualified Contract process.